infinum/eightshift-docs/website/docs/theme.md

 #### Example:

-If you want to pull a `develop` branch for the Eightshift frontend libs and `release/3.1.0` branch of the Eightshift libs your command will look like this:
+If you want to pull a `develop` branch for the Eightshift frontend libs and a specific branch of the Eightshift libs your command will look like this:

 ```bash
 npx create-wp-project --eightshiftLibsBranch="release/3.1.0" --eightshiftFrontendLibsBranch="develop"